-Heal Your Liver: Whole Foods & Bitter Vegetables
+Improve Liver Health: Whole-Gran Foods & Bitter Vegetables

 If there ever were an organ that performed functions essential to your health, it’s your liver.
+If you want to take care of your own health, the best thing you can do is improve liver health.

-A lack of fiber can cause increases in cholesterol and blood sugar
+Low levels of fiber can cause increases in cholesterol and blood sugar

 First of all, remember that fiber is fundamental to your body’s ability to properly absorb nutrients from the food you eat.